Educatius Group’s USA F-1 Inbound High School Program Listed by CSIET for 7th year in a Row

 Montpelier High School

-The facilities include a 3D printer, solar panels with digital read-outs, a green house with rainwater collection, sub-irrigation, aquaponics systems, and a Mac Lab.
+The facilities include a 3D printer, solar panels with digital read-outs, a green house with rainwater collection, sub-irrigation, aquaponics systems, and the school lends students their own Chrome Book to use for the year.
 The campus and community are focused around sustainability.

 SPORTS AND ARTS